kuspia/super/README.rst

 .. code-block:: console

-    $ igel evaluate -dp 'path_to_your_evaluation_dataset.csv'
+    $ evaluate -dp 'path_to_your_evaluation_dataset.csv'
     """
-    This will automatically generate an evaluation.json file in the current directory, where all evaluation results are stored
+    This will automatically generate an evaluation.json file in the current directory, where all evaluation results are stored.
     """

 - Demo: